Frequently Asked Questions

 You can submit to NGC, NCS and PMG in India through Peacock Bloom, an Official Submission Center in India.
 To learn more, visit peacockbloom.com.

 Where is NGC located?

 NGC’s headquarters is a secure 6,000-square-meter purpose‐built facility in Sarasota, Florida, USA.
-NGC also has submission offices in Munich, London, Hong Kong and Shanghai as well as Official Submission Centers in India, the UK, the Netherlands, China, Singapore, Korea, Japan, Thailand and Malaysia
+NGC also has submission offices in Munich, Germany, London, Hong Kong, China and Shanghai, China as well as Official Submission Centers in India, the UK, the Netherlands, China, Singapore, Korea, Japan, Thailand and Malaysia

 How do I contact NGC?

 NGC can be contacted by mail, telephone, fax or email.